 Hitting the Slopes?
-Prevent ACL Injury with Tips from a Dartmouth Health Sports Medicine Specialist
+Prevent ACL Injury with These Expert Tips

 Neal B. Goldenberg, MD, MA, an orthopaedic surgeon and chair of sports medicine at Dartmouth Health’s Cheshire Medical Center, displays a model of the bones and tendons of the knee.